-The Blended Learning program at Huntley High School began in 2011 with about 100 students, and since then has grown to involve nearly 1,000 students, more than one-third of the school’s student body.
+The Blended Learning program at Huntley High School began in 2011 with about 100 students, and since then has grown to involve more than half of the school’s 3,000+ student body.
 Blended Learning leverages technology to transform the traditional classroom experience into a continuum of learning that combines online learning and face-to-face interaction.

 This novel approach allows for increased differentiated instruction and ownership of learning.
 In other words, it gives students more control over the time and place for learning, more closely mirroring the type of schedules they’ll encounter in college and the workplace.
 In addition, students who can demonstrate mastery of course content aren’t forced to sit through unneeded face-to-face class period, and are free to use that time for other, more pressing needs.
 Conversely, students who require more one-on-one time with teachers can get it by meeting with teachers during times when the whole class is not meeting.

 This innovative program is breaking down the barriers of the traditional school day and leveraging technology to help students learn better.
 As a national pioneer of this increasingly popular approach, the District has been recognized in a national peer-reviewed journal, CNN, Parenting Magazine, the Pearson Education Blog, and other media.

 Learn more about Blended Learning on the HHS Blended Learning page.